microsoftarchive/BatchAI/recipes/Readme.md

 ## <a name="jupyternotebook"></a> Run Recipes Using Python Jupyter notebook

-### Helper functions in utilities.py
+### Helper functions in utilities

-For your convenience, we provide a collection of helper functions in [utilities.py](./utilities.py) used for each recipes:
+For your convenience, we provide a collection of helper functions in [BatchAI/utilities](../utilities) used for each recipes:

 - Read parameters from configuration file
 - Create python client object (BatchAIManagementClient) to access Azure Batch AI service